Skip to Content

 When choosing your beef chuck roast, look for a good cut with a lot of marbling.
 The fat content is key, lean cuts of meat tend to dry out if cooked for long periods of time, so you will want to use a fattier cut of meat.

 Preparing your roast is simple.
 Grab your favorite BBQ rub and slather it on your roast.
 Don’t be shy.
 Rub it in.
 After your roast is done smoking, you will want your favorite BBQ sauce handy to slather on the chunks of beef to finish this dish.
-Here’s a recipe for my favorite Homemade BBQ sauce that works really well here!
+Here’s a recipe for my favorite Homemade BBQ Sauce that works really well here!

 “First time making Poor Man’s Burnt Ends!
 So good!
 I will definitely make these again!”